direktiv/direktiv.github.io/docs/installation/kubernetes.md

 ## K3s

 Direktiv supports Kubernetes offerings from all major cloud providers and requires Kubernets 1.19+ to be installed.
 Direktiv supports Kubernetes setups with a single node, seperate server and agents nodes as well as small setups with nodes acting both as server and agent.
-The folowing section describes the installation with [k3s](https://k3s.io/).
+The following section describes the installation with [k3s](https://k3s.io/).

 ### Single Node Setup